OverFitted/PolyHack-approach/README.md

-# Shalnoy python
+# PolyHack
+Our approach to PolyHack
-PolyHack hackathon site
+PolyHack hackathon website